microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Confirm-EntraDomain.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `Confirm-EntraDomain` cmdlet validates the ownership of a Microsoft Entra ID domain.
+the `Confirm-EntraDomain` cmdlet validates the ownership of a Microsoft Entra ID domain.

 The work or school account needs to belong to at least the **Domain Name Administrator** Microsoft Entra role.

-## EXAMPLES
+## Examples

 ### Example 1: Confirm the domain